 If you have a powerful host computer with multiple virtual machines on it at your home or office, you can simply share those VMs via the network with others.
 Instead of complying and migrating virtual machines to different computers or access is via the RDP protocol over the network, we can leverage the built-in VMware virtual machine share feature.

-This is not a latest tip, but an useful one which I wanted to publish for long time.
-This guide shows how to share virtual machines on VMware workstation from a host computer, and access them from remote workstations through network.
-Virtual machine sharing in VMware workstation is called ‘Shared VMs’ and it is a new built-in feature from VMware workstation 8 and later versions.
+This guide shows how to make your VMware workstation as server and share virtual machines from the host computer.
+Then other users can access them from remote workstations through network.
+Virtual machine sharing in VMware workstation is called ‘Shared VMs’ and it is a built-in feature without additional installations.

 Basically ‘Shared VMs’ feature allows you to share a particular virtual machine via network.
 So, remote users can use their VMware workstation to access shared virtual machines which running on your computer.
 You can create multiple users and assign different access levels for shared VMs.
-According to VMware, upto 100 remote users can connect to a single shared virtual machine at the same time.
+According to VMware, up to 100 remote users can connect to a single shared virtual machine at a time.
 It is really a great feature when it comes to production or testing environment.
-Instead of deploying same virtual machine on different computers, we can just share it from single host and access it from multiple remote hosts.
+Instead of deploying same virtual machine on different computers, we can just share it from a single host and access it from multiple remote hosts.

 Things to Know about Sharing Virtual machines in VMware workstation

-1) Virtual machine should be powered off for sharing.
+1) The virtual machine should be powered off for sharing.